-Throw in the Towel
+Throw in the towel

 All you need is a towel and these three moves that basically create a tug-o-war with yourself.
 It's also a customizable workout because the stronger you get the more challenging the workout becomes.
 "The best part is that it only take 15 minutes to get a total body workout and it lowers cortisol levels because it lengthens and strengthens the body," says Lisa Avellino, NY Health and Wellness Fitness Director.
 "The three hunger hormones in the body ghrelin, leptin and cortisol are affected by stress, chemicals and underlying conditions in the body.
 This workout combines cardio, strength, stretch and core but does not put stress on the joints or hormones.
 Try these moves to align your body, quiet your mind and balance your hormones."
 Here are the three moves:

 - Overhead side-to-side bend while seated – 10 times

 - Biceps and triceps while seated – 10 times

 - The ab blaster towel pull while sitting – 10 times

-Grab a Can
+Grab a can

-Stuck in the car waiting for your kids or killing time between your next afternoon meeting?
-Keep a pair of one to three-pound weights in your trunk for a quick set of bicep work or chest presses (if you are able to recline the car seat).
-"Make sure you have enough room by pushing your seat all the way back.
-While holding a weight in each hand, start to curl the weights upward towards your shoulders while keeping your elbows close to your ribcage.
+Need a minute to lie down on the couch?
+No problem.
+Go ahead and recline, but grab a pair of one to three-pound weights for a quick set of bicep work or chest presses.
+First, sit up against the arm of your couch with a pillow under the small of your back.
+"While holding a weight in each hand, start to curl the weights upward towards your shoulders while keeping your elbows close to your ribcage.
 Repeat this action for eight reps, three times," says fitness coach Nadia Murdock.
-And if you have extra time and can recline your seat all the way back, go for chest presses.
+Then, lie all the way down and go for chest presses.
 "While laying down, keep a weight in each hand keeping your arms straight above your head without locking your elbows.
 Have your knuckles facing you, with a pull-down action bring the weights down towards your chest and push back up to complete one rep. Repeat this move for eight reps, three times."

 Your days may seem packed but anyone can find time to dance it out.
 "Blast your favorite tunes and shake your stuff!
 Go for it!
 It is your own dance party that will pump up your heart rate while having so much fun," says Ilyse Baker, star of the Weight Watchers: Ultimate Dance Party Kit.
 If you have more time and the music is keeping you motivated, you can always add in some pushups, mountain climbers, and squats.

-Work that Booty
+Work That Booty